le-cds/connectiq-faceymcwatchface/README.md

 Here’s two notes for my fellow developers:

 * There might be a few interesting bits of code hidden inside this code base.
-Look at [the `highiq` folder](https://github.com/le-cds/connectiq-faceymcwatchface/tree/master/source/highiq) for inspiration!
+Start at the `source/highiq` folder for inspiration.
+There’s also a code generator that provides the foundation for Facey McWatchface’s configurable indicators and meters.
 Should you use some of the code in there, please drop me a line – it’s always nice to know if code’s been helpful to others!
 * If you’re interested in contributing, head over to the contributions documentation file for details.
-Nothing surprising in there, though, so you might as well skip it and start coding right away…
+Nothing surprising in there, though.
+There’s also the cookbook which explains common development tasks because I have no memory that I know of.

 ## Attributions